brianwatroba/stream-loot/README.md

 Decentralized rewards program for Twitch streamers and their communities.

-Automatically bridges on-Twitch donations and channel subscriptions to tradeable crypto equivalents (tokens and NFTs) on Polygon.
+Automatically bridges on-Twitch donations and channel subscriptions to tradeable crypto equivalents (tokens and NFTs) on Base.

 <br>
 <div style="display: flex;">